 Weekday Masses |

-8:30 a.m., Monday through Friday, Live-streamed beginning at 8:30 a.m. each day, and archived on the website here. |
+8:30 am, Monday through Friday, Live-streamed beginning at 8:30 am daily, and archived on the website here. |

 Weekend Masses |

-4:00 p.m.
-(Saturday Vigil, English) Live-streamed beginning at 4:00 p.m. each Saturday, and archived on the website here. |
+4:00 pm (Saturday Vigil, English) Live-streamed beginning at 4:00 pm each Saturday and archived on the website here. |

-To live stream Mass click here
+To livestream Mass, click here

-Ministers of Hospitality - They are the first people that you meet when you enter our church.
+Ministers of Hospitality are the first people you meet when you enter our church.
 They are greeters who welcome you as you walk in.
 They also greet our newcomers.
 They help collect our offerings or gifts during the liturgy and organize those chosen to bring them forward.
 Men and women of any age can serve as Ministries of Hospitality.
 We encourage entire families to support this ministry and small children to participate under the supervision of their parents.

 Some of the functions of the Liturgy & Music Commission are: